Easily build an awesome, fast and efficient home server in the year 2024 (Part 3)

 OS adjustments

-The OS I’m using for this machine in TrueNAS SCALE, but everything I do should work with any modern linux distribution.
+The OS I’m using for this machine in TrueNAS SCALE, but everything I do should work with any modern Linux distribution.
 To optimize the power usage from the OS side, these three things had the biggest impact for me:

 • Disk idle